CherylTino/Github-for-Publishers/_posts/2015-08-10-get-started.md

 ---
 title:  "Get Started with Git"
 date:   2015-08-10 10:18:00
-description: 'Let's git you all set up.'
+description: "Let's git you all set up.
 ---

 Let's start at the very beginning: